 - You are married, in a Civil Partnership or Co-Habiting, are over the age of 18, can read and write the English language, intend to leave your estate in equal shares and the options in section 3 below do not apply.

-3. A Telephone or Face to Face appointment is required if;
+3. A Telephone or Video appointment is required if;

 - You own foreign assets